-Conflict between a Condominium Owners Association (COA) and members is inevitable.
+The conflict between a Condominium Owners Association (COA) and members is inevitable.
 The result might be a happy outcome or a complete disaster depending on a variety of factors.
-Whether you’re a disgruntled condo owner or a frustrated board member, here are some things to keep in mind as you work toward a successful resolution.
+Whether you’re a disgruntled condo owner or a frustrated board member, here are some things to keep in mind as you work toward resolving problems with your condo association.

 Finding Common Ground

 What’s the ultimate goal when resolving a dispute?
 Understanding the motivations on both sides is critical.
 Assuming there’s no personal vendetta involved, the underlying issue usually revolves around one of the following issues.